kartikbhushan/Hacking-Scripts/Mac Changer/Readme.md

 # Mac Changer
- A Script that changes your mac address so that you can stay a bit anonymous.
+ A Script that changes your mac address so that you can stay a bit anonymous  :wink: .

  **Requirements**

- A requiremnets.py is been made run it before running the Script :wink:
+ A requiremnets.py is been made run it before running the Script
  * `python requirements.py`

 **Script**